sass/sass-site/source/blog/042-wide-gamut-colors-in-sass.md

 On the one hand, clean boundaries allow us to easily stay inside the range of available colors.
 Without those boundaries, it would be easy to *accidentally* request colors that aren't even physically possible.
 On the other hand, we expect these colors to be *perceived* by *other humans* -- and we need to make things *look* consistent, with enough contrast to be readable.

 The [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/) defines a number of new CSS color formats.
 Some of them maintain geometric access to specific color spaces.
-The `hwb()` function has been around for several years now, and defines `sRGB` colors using `hue`, `whiteness`, and `blackness` channels.
+Like the more familiar `rgb()` and `hsl()` functions, the newer `hwb()` function still describes colors in the `sRGB` gamut, using `hue`, `whiteness`, and `blackness` channels.
 It's an interesting format, and [I've written about it before](https://www.miriamsuzanne.com/2022/06/29/hwb-clamping/).

 The rest of the gamut-bounded spaces are available using the `color(<space> <3-channels> / <alpha>)` function.
 Using that syntax we can define colors in `sRGB`, `srbg-linear`, `display-p3` (common for modern monitors), `a98-rgb`, `prophoto-rgb`, and `rec2020`.
 Each of these maps the specified gamut onto a range of (cubic) coordinates from `0-1` or `0%-100%`.
 Nice and clean.